andytudhope/living-blue-book/source/knowledge_repo/index.md

 To wonder, “Do I dare?” and, “Do I dare?”" — T. S. Eliot

 "What was that mass of waters?
 Nought but the waves.
 What was that wave?
-Nought but the sea." — Jalāl ad-Dīn Muhammad Rūmī
+Nought but the sea." — Jalāl ad-Dīn Muhammad Rūmi

-"See the world as yourself
-Have faith in the way things are
-Love the world as yourself
-Then you can care for all things." — Tao Te Ching XIII

-"When my mind was cleansed of impurities, like a mirror of its dust and dirt,
-I recognized the Self in me:
-When I saw Him dwelling in me,
-I realized that He was the Everything and I was nothing." — Lalla-Ded

 "A mirror remains that can't be broken because it faces nothing,